jashburn8020/long-reads/fx_markets.md

 ### 2.2 What is a "Price"?

-Now that we understand the decentralized nature of the FX market, let's delve into "What is a 'Price'?"
+What is a "Price"?
 In the context of foreign exchange, a price is the **exchange rate** between two currencies.
 It tells you how much of one currency you need to pay to buy one unit of another currency.
 For example, an exchange rate of EUR/USD = 1.10 means that one Euro can be bought for 1.10 US Dollars.
 This price is constantly fluctuating based on the forces of supply and demand in the market.

 Think of an exchange rate as the relative value of two economies as perceived by the market participants.
 If there's a strong demand for a particular currency, its price (exchange rate) will likely rise against other currencies.
 Conversely, if there's a low demand or increased selling pressure, its price will tend to fall.
 These fluctuations are driven by a multitude of factors, including economic data releases (like inflation figures or GDP growth), political events, interest rate differentials between countries, and market sentiment.
 For instance, unexpectedly strong economic growth in the Eurozone might lead to increased demand for the Euro, potentially pushing the EUR/USD exchange rate higher.